Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 A similar argument shows that if we let $B_{(j)}$ be a sequence of algebras defined by $B_{(1)}=A^{\text{op}} \glue B$ and $B_{(j)} = A^{\text{op}} \glue B_{(j-1)}$, where all gluings are done over simple modules, then again $B_{(j)}$ admits a $2$-cluster tilting subcategory and $(s_{B_{(j)}}, t_{B_{(j)}})=(s_B+j,t_B)$.
 More generally, we have that

-In particular, by choosing $(s_B,t_B)=(1,1)$ (for example, $B=KA_h/\rad(KA_h)^{h-1}$ for some $h\geq 3$), we have that for any pair $(s,t)$ with $s,t\geq 1$ there exists an algebra $\La$ such that $\La$ admits a $2$-cluster tilting subcategory and $(s_{\La}, t_{\La})=(s,t)$.
-Since the number of simple projective $\La$-modules corresponds to the number of sinks in the quiver of $\La$ and the number of simple injective $\La$-modules corresponds to the number of sources in the quiver of $\La$, it follows that for any given pair of numbers $(s,t)$, there exists a quiver $Q$ with $s$ sinks and $t$ sources and a bound quiver algebra $\La=KQ/I$ such that $\La$ admits a $2$-cluster tilting subcategory.
+In particular, by choosing $(s_B,t_B)=(1,1)$ (for example, we may take $B=KA_h/\rad(KA_h)^{h-1}$ for some $h\geq 3$), we have that for any pair $(s,t)$ with $s,t\geq 1$ there exists an algebra $\La$ such that $\La$ admits a $2$-cluster tilting subcategory and $(s_{\La}, t_{\La})=(s,t)$.
+It follows that for any given pair of numbers $(s,t)$, there exists a quiver $Q$ with $s$ sinks and $t$ sources and a bound quiver algebra $\La=KQ/\cR$ such that $\La$ admits a $2$-cluster tilting subcategory.
 Note that by construction the number of vertices of the quiver of $\La$ is of the order of $s+t$ but can be made arbitrarily large. \end{remark}

 In Example \ref{ex:nctwithtwoglues} it was not clear how one should find the algebras $A$ and $C$.
 They depended on the type of fractures that the algebra $B$ had and clearly they are not unique since we can always glue at simple modules via Corollary \ref{cor:glueatsimple}.
-The fractures in this example corresponded to slice modules of $KA_3$ and we will see in section \ref{sect:slices} how we can find appropriate algebras to glue at this case.
+The fractures in this example corresponded to slice modules of $KA_3$ and we will see in section \ref{sect:slices} how we can find appropriate algebras to glue in this case.
 More generally we have the following question.